Eric-Chung-0511/Learning-Record/SQL/README.md

 Each SQL challenge I've worked on is accompanied by a solution that reflects my current understanding and skills.
 These solutions are my attempt to not only solve the problem but also to enhance the clarity and efficiency of my code.

 ### 💡 Insights and Reflections
-For every problem I solve, I take the time to reflect on my solution, noting why I chose specific SQL techniques or functions and how they apply to the problem at hand.
-These reflections help me internalize what I've learned and may aid others in understanding SQL's practical uses.
+For every problem I solve, I take the time to reflect on my solution, focusing on how the experience contributes to my understanding of SQL and its practical applications.
+These reflections not only help me internalize what I've learned but also prepare me to tackle more complex challenges in the future.
+Sharing these insights may help others see the value of persistence and strategic thinking in programming.

 ### 📄 Original Problem Statements
 I begin each section with the original problem statement from LeetCode.
 This context setting is crucial for grasping the challenge and understanding how my solutions aim to address it.